aloria/aloria.github.io/_posts/2020-11-30-stroganoff.markdown

 * Also:
   * About a pound of ground beef
+    * quorn mince or similar also works if you're vegetarian, so does turkey mince if you don't eat beef.
   * Some vegetable oil
   * Garlic powder
   * A pan to fry up the beef
   * A spatula
   * A couple of spoons
   * A can of cream of mushroom soup
+  * (optional) small jar of petit pois and baby carrots

 ## Do this